-Mathematical error handling is the responsibility of the Calc element script implementer.
-Calc element operations generally take data from the stack and place results on the stack.
+Mathematical error handling is the responsibility of the calculatorElement script implementer. calculatorElement operations generally take data from the stack and place results on the stack.
 In some cases the operation has no defined result (like dividing by zero) and non-real numbers (+INF, -INF, or NAN) may be placed on the stack as the result.
 Operations that use such non-real values as input may also result in non-real values as output.
 Regardless, the number of values consumed and produced by each operation shall be as specified for the operation.
 The 'rnum' (726e756dh) operator can be used to determine if values on the stack are real numbers, or stack values can be compared to the results of the '+INF', '-INF', and 'NAN ' operators.
-The behaviour of a CMM for non-real values placed in the output channels or passed to Calc sub-elements is implementation dependent.
+The behaviour of a CMM for non-real values placed in the output channels or passed to calculatorElement sub-elements is implementation dependent.

-The encoding of a Calculator function is shown in Table 86.
+The encoding of a calculator Element function is shown in Table 86.